cpe-adventurer/cpe-adventurer/README.md

 👋 Hi, I’m @cpe-adventurer!
-I'm a Computer Engineer who specializes in RTL Verification.
+I'm a Computer Engineer who specializes in Digital HW Verification.

   - Skills: Systemverilog/UVM, C++, Python/Cocotb
-  - Area of Interest: Processors, Flash, High Frequency Trading
+  - Area of Interest: Security, Processors, and High Frequency Trading

 <!---
 cpe-adventurer/cpe-adventurer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.